 I often use mine to film my rides on my horse, and I love being able to take these videos without having to bring in a second party to shoot.
 And I know when it comes to hikes this summer, Pivo will be coming along for the ride to help my mom and I get more photos together that aren’t selfies.

 The Gadgeteer has a great in depth review of the Pivo that can be found here.
-To see Pivo in action, you can check out the video below.
 We’ll put up some travel footage as soon as we can get out and travel again.

 First Aid Kit- the Travel Accessory You Hope You Don’t Need

-Luckily so far, during our travels, we have not needed any emergency supplies, but it is best to be prepared.
-A first aid kit is an essential travel gadget or accessory, especially ro outdoor adventures.
+Luckily, during our travels, we have not needed any emergency supplies, but it is best to be prepared.
+A first aid kit is an essential travel gadget or accessory, especially for outdoor adventures.

 But, when traveling you want to keep your baggage as light as possible.
 This small first aid kit from amazon features 100 pieces, and weighs just 8 ounces.
 The kit includes Band-Aids, a tourniquet, CPR mask, eye wash, and many more essentials.
 Plus, it is rated 4.8 stars out of five on amazon!